Concrete Crack Repair: DIY vs. Pro Approaches for Patios & Driveways (2024 Guide)

 Step 2

 Measure the crack width and depth.
-Use a coin or tape measure and check it again in a few months to see if it's growing.
+Use a coin, ruler, or tape measure.
+Re-measure after a few months to check for widening.

 3